-- 3.3.1 RIPA provides for acquisition and disclosure of communications data by two alternative means:- - authorisation of a person within the Council to engage in specific conduct, in order to obtain communications data (a section 22(3) RIPA authorisation); and - a notice issued to a CSP requiring them to collect or retrieve and then provide the communications data (a section 22(4) RIPA notice).

-- 3.3.2 A Section 22(3) RIPA authorisation is appropriate where (for instance) there is an agreement in place between the Council and the relevant CSP regarding the disclosure of communications data which means a notice is not necessary (currently the Council does not have any such agreements in place); or the Council needs to identify an individual to whom communication services are provided but the relevant CSP is not yet known to the Council, making it impossible to issue a notice. - 3.3.3 A Section 22(4) RIPA notice is appropriate where the Council receives specific communications data from a known CSP.
+- 3.3.1 RIPA provides for acquisition and disclosure of communications data by two alternative means:- - authorisation of a person within the Council to engage in specific conduct, in order to obtain communications data (a section 22(3) RIPA authorisation); and - a notice issued to a CSP requiring them to collect or retrieve and then provide the communications data (a section 22(4) RIPA notice). - 3.3.2 A Section 22(3) RIPA authorisation is appropriate where (for instance) there is an agreement in place between the Council and the relevant CSP regarding the disclosure of communications data which means a notice is not necessary (currently the Council does not have any such agreements in place); or the Council needs to identify an individual to whom communication services are provided but the relevant CSP is not yet known to the Council, making it impossible to issue a notice. - 3.3.3 A Section 22(4) RIPA notice is appropriate where the Council receives specific communications data from a known CSP.
 A notice may require a CSP to obtain any communications data, if that data is not already in its possession.
 However, a notice must not place a CSP under a duty to do anything which is not reasonably practicable for the CSP to do. - 3.3.4 As a local authority the Council must fulfil two additional requirements when acquiring communications data.
-Firstly, the request must be made through a SPoC at NAFA (see more about NAFA at 3.5 and 3.9).
-Secondly, the request must receive prior judicial approval. - 3.3.5 Under Sections 23A and 23B of RIPA the Council must also obtain judicial approval for all requests for communications data.
+Firstly, in accordance with the Home Office Acquisition and Disclosure of Communications Data Code of Practice, the request must be made through a qualified Single Point of Contact (see more at 3.5 and 3.9).
+Secondly, the request must receive prior judicial approval. - 3.3.5 Under Sections 23A and 23B of RIPA the Council must obtain judicial approval for all requests for communications data.
 Judicial approval must be requested once all the Council's internal authorisation processes have been completed, including consultation with a NAFN SPoC, but before the SPoC requests the data from the CSP.
 The authorisation must be provided by a magistrate. - 3.3.6 The Home Office Acquisition and Disclosure of Communications Data Code of Practice can be found on the Home Office website and on the intranet.